Kachi-bliztech/HearthDiseasePrediction/README.md

 Cardiovascular diseases remain one of the leading causes of death globally.
 Accurately predicting whether a person has heart disease based on available health metrics is crucial for timely intervention.
 The objective of this project is to build a binary classification model that predicts the likelihood of heart disease using patient data.

 Model Approach:
-- <b>Utilized a labeled dataset containing patient records with features such as age, sex, cholesterol level, resting blood pressure, chest pain type, and ECG results.</b>
+- </b>Utilized a labeled dataset containing patient records with features such as age, sex, cholesterol level, resting blood pressure, chest pain type, and ECG results.</b>
 - </b>Performed data preprocessing: a.Handled missing values and encoded categorical features b.Standardized numerical variables</b>
 - </b>Conducted exploratory data analysis (EDA) to understand feature relationships and correlations.</b>